swipswaps/gemini-code-review-tool/README.md

 ## Key Features

 - **Direct GitHub Integration:** Fetches and displays files directly from any public GitHub repository using the GitHub REST API.
+- **Deep Repository Analysis:** Go beyond single files with a holistic architectural review.
+The tool analyzes the entire codebase to identify cross-cutting concerns, dependency issues, and common error patterns, presenting the results in an interactive, multi-section report.
 - **Multi-File Review & Formatting:** Select multiple files for a batch review, with each file's results displayed in a convenient accordion view.
 Includes a one-click "Auto-Fix & Format" feature for quick cleanups.
 - **AI-Powered Code Analysis:** Leverages the advanced reasoning of the Gemini 2.5 Pro model to perform in-depth code reviews, checking for bugs, performance issues, security vulnerabilities, and adherence to best practices.
-- **Interactive Feedback:** Review comments are interactive.
-Click on a line number reference (e.g., `L15-18`) in a comment, and the corresponding lines of code will instantly be highlighted in the diff viewer above.
+- **Interactive Feedback with Diffs:** Review comments and architectural suggestions are interactive.
+For single-file reviews, click on a line number reference (e.g., `L15-18`) to highlight the code.
+For the repository analysis, each suggested fix comes with its own side-by-side diff view.
-- **Seamless Streaming Experience:** Provides a live, streaming view of the AI's "thought process" within a persistent UI, offering a superior and more transparent user experience than a simple loading spinner.
 - **Side-by-Side Diff Viewer:** Renders suggested corrections in a clean, side-by-side diff format with line numbers and intuitive color-coding, making it easy to understand the proposed changes.
 - **Modern & Resilient UI:** Built with React, TypeScript, and Tailwind CSS for a clean, performant, and responsive user experience.
 Includes error boundaries to gracefully handle runtime errors without crashing the application.

 ## How It Works: A Deep Dive

 The application is a client-side React application that orchestrates two main external services: the GitHub API and the Gemini API.
-Here’s a detailed breakdown of the workflow.
+There are two primary analysis modes.

-### 1. Fetching Repository Files (`services/githubService.ts`)
+### 1. Multi-File Code Review (`components/CodeReviewer.tsx`)

-When a user enters a GitHub repository URL, the application automatically initiates a debounced fetch process:

-1.  **URL Parsing & Tree Construction:** The URL is parsed to extract the `owner` and `repo`.
-The application fetches the entire file list using the GitHub Git Trees API (`?recursive=1`), then intelligently constructs a hierarchical folder and file tree from the flat list of paths.
+This mode is for deep-diving into specific files.

-2.  **File Content Fetching:** When a user starts a review, a request is made to the Contents API endpoint (`/repos/{owner}/{repo}/contents/{path}`) for each selected file.
-This endpoint returns the file's content as a base64-encoded string, which the application decodes (`atob()`) into plain text for analysis.
-The process uses `Promise.allSettled` to handle errors gracefully, so one failed file won't stop an entire batch review.
+- **File Fetching (`services/githubService.ts`):** When a user selects files and starts a review, a request is made to the GitHub Contents API for each file.
+The base64 content is decoded into plain text.
+- **Streaming Analysis (`services/geminiService.ts`):** The content of each file is sent to the Gemini 2.5 Pro model via a streaming request.
+The prompt instructs the model to act as a senior engineer, provide markdown-formatted comments, and wrap line numbers in special tags (`<span data-lines="...">`) for interactivity.
+It must also provide the full corrected code after a separator token.
+- **Interactive Display (`components/DiffViewer.tsx`, `components/ReviewComments.tsx`):** The UI displays the AI's "thought process" as it streams in.
+Once complete, the final comments are formatted and the diff view is populated by comparing the original and AI-corrected code.

-### 2. AI-Powered Analysis (`services/geminiService.ts`)
+### 2. Holistic Repository Analysis (`components/RepoAnalyzer.tsx`)

-The core of the application lies in its interaction with the Gemini API.

-1.  **Prompt Engineering:** The file's content and path are embedded into a carefully crafted prompt.
-This prompt instructs the Gemini model to act as an **expert senior software engineer** and provides clear criteria for the review.
-Crucially, it asks the model to wrap any line number references in a special HTML tag (e.g., `<span data-lines="15-18">L15-18</span>`) to make its output machine-readable for the interactive highlighting feature.
-2.  **Streaming for Real-Time Feedback:** The app uses the `gemini-2.5-pro` model's streaming capabilities (`generateContentStream`).
-This allows the app to receive the model's response in chunks as it's generated, rather than waiting for the entire review to complete.
-3.  **Structured Output:** The prompt explicitly asks the model to structure its output in two parts, separated by a unique token (`<<CODE_SEPARATOR>>`):
+This mode provides a high-level, architectural overview of the entire project.

+1.  **Fetch Entire Codebase:** The application first fetches the content of every file in the repository (up to a safety limit).
+2.  **Holistic Prompting & JSON Output:** All the file contents are concatenated into a single, massive prompt.
+The Gemini 2.5 Pro model is instructed to act as a **solution architect** and return a structured **JSON object** containing its full analysis.
+This ensures a reliable, machine-readable response.
+3.  **Interactive Report:** The `RepoAnalyzer` component receives this JSON object and renders a comprehensive, multi-part report including:
+    -   An overall architectural summary.
-    *   **Part 1: Review Comments:** A detailed, markdown-formatted explanation of the identified issues.
+    -   A review of the project's dependencies.
-    *   **Part 2: Corrected Code:** The full, corrected version of the code.

-### 3. The Code Review Lifecycle (`components/CodeReviewer.tsx`)

-This component manages the multi-file review lifecycle in an accordion interface.

--   **Review in Progress:** When a review is initiated, the main view locks into a consistent layout.
-For each file, a **Review Comments** panel appears, showing the AI's "thought process" streaming in real-time, providing immediate feedback.
-Above it, a **Diff Viewer** shows the original code.
--   **Review Complete:** Once the stream for a file ends, the UI smoothly transitions.
-The **Review Comments** panel formats the streamed text into readable, structured markdown using the `marked` library.
-The **Diff Viewer** updates to show a side-by-side comparison of the original code and the AI's corrected version.
-This persistent layout avoids jarring UI shifts and keeps the context visible throughout the review.

-### 4. Displaying the Results (`components/DiffViewer.tsx`)

-To present the code changes clearly, the `DiffViewer` component performs a line-by-line comparison using the `diff` library.
-It renders two panels, "Original" and "Corrected," with line numbers.
-It intelligently adds blank lines to ensure that corresponding code blocks remain aligned, and it highlights lines in green (additions) or red (removals) for an intuitive visual representation.
+    -   A list of common error trends or anti-patterns observed across the codebase.
+    -   An accordion of specific, file-by-file suggested fixes, each with its own description and side-by-side **diff view**.

 ## Project Structure